 I enjoy being the odd-man out.
 The person that goes left while all the world goes right.
 The tradition breaker, the risk-taker, the guy that never has a problem standing alone.
 I relish telling the story of the underdog that wins because I’m the bohemian that did.
 Don’t misunderstand me, I can “do” normal.
 You can find me at my local Regal Cinema enjoying my unlimited access, at the gym pounding out 8 to 10 rounds of boxing, or the library binge reading a book.

+But think of it, I have an Arabic first name, Hebrew middle name and Spanish last name.
+Being “that guy” was just inevitable.
+And there’s just no fun in normal! 🙂 So, I did the unconventional, went to South Korea and beat the odds.
 With a variety of roles in film and theater under my belt, ranging from a C.I.A.
-Operative to a Flamboyant Bi-sexual Receptionist.
-From Henry Brown in David Mamet’s RACE - Aaron, The Moor in TITUS ANDRONICUS, as an African-American actor, type casting was never an issue because the Korean film industry, Seoul Shakespeare Company & Seoul Players saw fit to diversely utilize my capacity for acting.
+Operative to a Bi-sexual Receptionist; from Henry Brown in RACE to Aaron, The Moor in TITUS ANDRONICUS.
+As an African-American actor, type casting was never an issue because the entertainment world of Korea saw fit to diversely utilize my talent.

-I did, however, overcome other challenges.
-The triumph of training, for instance, became so fulfilling.
-I found the beauty in “traveling to train!”
-I observed two Ivana Chubbuck workshops in the Philippines & Japan and participated in a workshop with RADA alumna Tordy Clark, in Tokyo.
-I also received private coaching with Amy Ginther of Vocal Context Inc. This is just a taste, my extended list of training proves my dedication to the craft.
+Life in Korea wasn’t without it’s challenges.
+Training, for instance, was one area that was obstacle-filled but became so fulfilling.
+I found the beauty in “traveling to train.”
+I enjoyed the advantages of having neighboring countries with strong acting studios.
+Observed two Ivana Chubbuck workshops in the Philippines & Japan and participated in a workshop with RADA alumna Tordy Clark, in Tokyo.

-Yes, being an actor overseas has been an adventure.
-I've learned to be proactive in my career and I'm ready to show the American film & television industry how a foundation as an expat thespian is the new working class.
+Now located in Orlando, FL I’m happy to be stateside and thankful for my memories in the ROK.
+I’m living life proactive in my career and ready to show the American film & television industry how a foundation as an expat thespian is the new working class.